j-vseg/portfolio/Android/README.md

 ## Installation

-You can open the application in Android Studio and it should install everyting needed automaticly.
+You can open the application in Android Studio and it should install everything needed automatically.

 ## Usage